 Armyworms are not just your typical worms – they are actually caterpillars.
 These insects are the larvae of the armyworm moth.
 They are known as turf and crop feeders and are a threat to homeowners and commercial growers alike.
-Many caterpillars have a major appetite and armyworms are some of the worst offenders.
+Many caterpillars have a significant appetite, and armyworms are some of the worst offenders.
 Before the moth stage, you will see these worms taking over landscapes from all over.
 Armyworms are vicious, but they are not unstoppable.

 Tricks to Check Your Turf

 There are a few DIY (do it yourself) ways to check for armyworms on your property.
-One way includes mixing about two tablespoons of a lemon-scented dishwashing detergent in one gallon of water and pour it over a one square foot area of the lawn.
+One method includes mixing about two tablespoons of lemon-scented dishwashing detergent in one gallon of water and pour it over a one square foot area of the lawn.
 The armyworms will quickly rise to the top of the sod if they are present.
 If they do not rise to the top, you do not have armyworms.
 Another way to check for armyworms is to get a gallon can with both ends removed and a bucket of soapy water.
 Plunge the can into the ground and fill it with the soapy water.
 The caterpillars will begin to float to the surface.
-These are two ways to check for armyworms so you can begin treatment if armyworms appear.
+These are two ways to check for armyworms so you can start treatment if armyworms appear.